Written by Howard Dvorkin, CPA and Chairman of Debt.com

-It’s important to remember that credit repair is usually one step (often the first one) you take when you want to build your way to a better credit score.
+It’s important to remember that credit repair is usually one step (often the first one) you take when you want to obtain a better credit score.
 So while the repair process may only take 3-6 months, the time it takes to rebuild your credit can take longer.
 It can take up to a year or more to achieve a good credit score, depending on how low you start.

 One thing you can do to expedite the process to better credit is to start taking steps to build credit while you’re getting items removed through credit repair.
-So you stay on top of your payments to build a positive payment history and take steps to reduce your credit card debt load so your credit utilization ratio is as low as possible.
+So, stay on top of your payments to create a positive payment history and take steps to reduce your credit card debt load so your credit utilization ratio is as low as possible.

 This one-two punch of credit correction is how you go from a bad credit score to a good one.
 But you have to be patient.
 If you’re working towards a major goal like a new home, give yourself at least six months to a year to improve.
 This will ensure you have time to get the credit you need before you apply.

 Control your future credit score.
 Sign up for a free 14-day trial at SmartCredit today.

 A Basic Timetable of the Credit Repair Process